MadLittleMods/C4D-Py-Utils/README.md

 Scripts
 ========
  - **C4D-Unity-180BoneY.py:** Simple script to get your model into [Unity 3D](http://unity3d.com/) with axis pointing in the right direction.
 This solves the Z-axis pointing in the wrong direction issue.
 Does Right hand Y-up (C4D) to Left hand Y-up (Unity).
     - Run as a stand-alone script
  - **C4D-Iterate-Hierarchy.py:** Boilerplate template to iterate over Cinema's Hierarchy.
+    - Run as a stand-alone script
  - **C4D-Generate-Point-Cloud.py:** Generates and Updates an object (`pointCloud`) from another object (`parentObject`) and all of its children.
 Points/Vertices can be taken from primitives, editable objects, and even MoGraph cloners.
 Use the `pointCloud` object for whatever your needs.
     - Run as a XPresso node to pass in both objects (see documentation at the top of the `.py` file)

 How to Run
 ==========